flutter/website/assets-and-images.md

   [`WidgetsApp`](https://docs.flutter.io/flutter/widgets/WidgetsApp-class.html)
   in your app, and you want to use resolution awareness, you'll need to establish your own `AssetVendor` in your build logic.
-* If you want establish a your own [`MediaQuery`](https://docs.flutter.io/flutter/widgets/MediaQuery-class.html) or [`DefaultAssetBundle`](https://docs.flutter.io/flutter/widgets/DefaultAssetBundle-class.html) below the root of the widget hierarchy, the root-level AssetVendor won't be
+* If you want establish your own [`MediaQuery`](https://docs.flutter.io/flutter/widgets/MediaQuery-class.html) or [`DefaultAssetBundle`](https://docs.flutter.io/flutter/widgets/DefaultAssetBundle-class.html) below the root of the widget hierarchy, the root-level AssetVendor won't be